pryv/dev-site/source/guides/data-modelling.md

 ### Handle multiple devices

-Forget about the good old times when we would have one fixed-line telephone per building, and you'd have to climb to the last floor to tell your neighboor John to answer the phone (who had lost his keys again at his mum's place).
+Forget about the good old times when we would have one fixed-line telephone per building, and you'd have to climb to the last floor to tell your neighboor John to answer the phone (who forgot his keys again at his mum's place).

 <p align="center">
 <img src="https://media.giphy.com/media/TlG9WaojXmx3y/giphy.gif" width="400" />